leoriviera/leagues/README.md

 [Lowest scoring team]
 ```

 There are some finished unit tests in `src/index.spec.ts` to get you started.
 There is an empty function in `src/index.ts` where you can write the implementation.

 ## Constraints

 - There could be between 2 and 16 teams in a given division.
 - A team always consists of a `name` string and a `points` integer, which is always positive or 0.
-- If teams both in the top `n` and bottom `n` for the division, the promotion and relegation process will not work and the user must be notified of the problem.
+- If a team is in both the top `n` and bottom `n` for the division, the promotion and relegation process will not work and the user must be notified of the problem.

 ## Tips